guillaumelobet/guillaumelobet.github.io/_posts/current_state_image_analysis.md

 ---
 layout: post
-title: Efficient note taking using nvAlt, TextExpander and Hazel.
+title: Image Analysis in Plant Sciences.
+Some thoughts about the current challenges and perspectives.
 author: Guillaume Lobet
 ---